Uncategorized

 A Starfish Story

 Sometimes you just need one person who believes in you, your heart, your intentions and your dreams to help you keep moving forward when everyone else is telling you all the reasons you shouldn’t.
-My person has been my Adventure Sister and soul sister Stacy.
 From the moment we met Stacy has helped me come out of my shell, not only by going on adventures, but growing together in a mind, body, spirit kind of way.

 I feel more confident in who I am, because I had a mentor to show me how to fully embrace who I was as a person, to love my mind, body and quirky spirit.
 She celebrated the attributes I once thought of as negative like ‘stubbornness’ and helped me reframe this to ‘persistent or determined’, which led to setting goals, and then achieving them.

-Stacy consistently encouraged me to level up in all areas of my life, she Yoda’d me or coached me through self-esteem issues that were keeping me from being brave enough to be authentically me.
-She encouraged me to remember who I really am inside, what do I really believe?
+Like, what do I really believe?
 What do I really stand for?
 Do your actions match?
-She asked me hard questions, called me out and encouraged me to be authentic in her own kind way.
+She asked me hard questions, called me out and encouraged me to be authentic as she was practicing being too, in her own way.

 The first book “Lessons through Joy” was written in about four months.
 Our other stories flowed so freely, we continued to write and write some more.
 We ended up with enough chapters to fill a three-book trilogy.
 I was doubting myself, looking for approval from others instead of just believing in my own abilities.
 When I put effort into it I found out there was nothing to be fearful of, only my own doubts kept me idle.